prolego-team/pdd/fiaregs/README.md

 The evaluation script uses option 2 by default, but other options can be turned on in the `main` function `scripts/eval.py`.
 (This is not a "user-editable" option at present.)

+> The first launch of this application will take several minutes to download model(s) and embed the regulations.
+These results are cached so that subsequent launches will be much quicker.

 ## Installation

 ```bash